 18:41 – Focusing a blogger relations campaign geographically, so that local blog coverage drives local ticket sales.

-24:10 – Xanadu’s online Tony Award PR campaign, which used a fictitious press agent to create word-of-mount on the Net.
+24:10 – Xanadu’s online Tony Award PR campaign used a fictitious press agent to create word-of-mouth on the Net.

 31:51 – Does StubHub present a considerable challenge to Ticketmaster/LiveNation?

-38:28 – Buying tickets online versus via phone, and adjusting your ticket buying strategy to the size of the venue where the live entertainment show will run.
+38:28 – Buying tickets online versus via phone and adjusting your ticket buying strategy to the size of the venue where the live entertainment show will run.

 40:55 – End